 Aromatherapy massages are a form of massage that combines Swedish massage techniques with the power of essential oils.
-A masseuse will pour natural essential oils onto your body and use various levels of pressure with their hands to de-stress the body thoroughly.
+A masseuse will pour natural essential oils onto your body.
+Furthermore, using various levels of pressure with their hands to de-stress the body thoroughly.

-In addition to this, essential oils (which are diluted in a carrier oil) themselves are packed full of powerful scents that can help clear the mind and loosen up the body.
+In addition, essential oils (which are diluted in a carrier oil) are packed full of powerful scents that can help clear the mind and loosen up the body.

 As these plant-derived oils are pressed into your skin, the idea is to enter a deeper state of relaxation.
-In some cases, an aromatherapy diffuser will also be used in combination with the oils rubbed into your body.
-Many of these therapeutic grade essential oils are said to have healing properties when inhaled and rubbed directly onto an individuals skin.
+In some cases, an aromatherapy diffuser will also be used in combination with the oils rubbed onto the body.
+Many of these therapeutic grade essential oils are said to have healing properties when inhaled and/or rubbed directly onto an individuals skin.

-One specific essential oil, lavender, has been known to be used as a remedy for psychophysical relaxation, due to it's touted sedative and calming properties.
-However, many essential oils have been used for hundreds, if not thousands of years as forms of traditional and complementary medicines.
+One specific essential oil, lavender, has been known to be used as a remedy for psychophysical relaxation.
+This in part due to it’s (touted) sedative and calming properties.
+Many essential oils have been used for hundreds, even thousands of years as forms of traditional and complementary medicines.

-In science, compounds within these essential oils, like linalool in lavender essential oils, can interact with certain bodily "neuropharmacological targets" and receptors that lead to this relaxing type effect.
+In science, compounds within these essential oils, like linalool in lavender, can interact with certain bodily “neuropharmacological targets” and receptors.
+Thus, leading to a relaxing type effect.